Vipera: Blending Visual and LLM-Driven Guidance for Systematic Auditing of Text-to-Image Generative AI: Discussion

 Building on insights from how participants perceived and interacted with AI-generated auditing guidance (see Section \ref{ai-suggestion-finding}), our study extends existing suggestions (e.g., \cite{everydayaudit, deng2025weaudit, enduseraudits}) for designing AI-powered auditing guidance and suggests several advanced lessons.

-First, as we shown that AI-generated auditing guidance should be personalized and built upon the inference of user's goals or preferences.
-Future design could consider taking advantage of users' interactions, learning from users' feedback, and providing guidance that matches users' focus, as demonstrated in prior literature \cite{heer2019agency, shen2025prompting}.
+First, our finding highlighted that AI-generated auditing guidance should be personalized and built upon the inference of users' goals or preferences.
+Future design could consider taking advantage of users' interactions, learning from users' feedback, and providing guidance that matches users' focus, as demonstrated in prior literature \cite{heer2019agency, shen2025prompting}. \looseness=-1

 Second, a number of participants suggested that AI-generated guidance should incorporate mechanisms to avoid repetitiveness and maintain novelty and relevance over prolonged use.
 In future interaction design, users should be informed when guidance on auditing criteria (or prompts) is going to converge so that they can try to generate new prompts (or criteria) purposefully.
 Alternatively, higher sampling temperature or nucleus sampling could be used periodically to surface diverse suggestions.